Author, Andrew Gibson

 The Aussie Dollar was introduced in 1966, but its value was fixed against other currencies until 1983.
 From 1983 onward, it has been freely floating, reflecting the underlying supply and demand.

-Why most GBP to AUD rates are 'fake'
+Why most GBP to AUD exchange rates are ‘fake’

 Most people get exchange rates off the internet these days.

-There are dozens of websites that provide live exchange rates.
+There are dozens of websites that provide live exchange GBP to AUD rates.

-As the name suggests, an interbank rate is a rate banks use to trade between themselves.
+As the name suggests, an interbank rate is used by banks to trade with other banks.

 Even large corporations or currency brokers don’t buy or sell at interbank rates.

-It can be a source of frustration for customers because they just assume the rates you see online are commercially available.
+It can be a source of frustration for customers because they just assume they are seeing real rates.

-If you want to budget more effectively, I would suggest requesting a quote from a bank or currency broker and getting a genuine GBP to AUD rate.
+If you want to budget more effectively, I would suggest getting a genuine GBP to AUD rate.

 GBP to AUD chart – ups and downs explained